SDraw/driver_kinectV2/README.md

 # Usage
 * Press **Ctrl-T** to disable/enable tracking.
   * Alternative way: send debug message `switch` to fake base station device.
 * By default only `SpineMid`, `AnkleLeft` and `AnkleRight` bones are interpreted as trackers.
-You can add/remove specific bones for/from tracking by editing `resources/settings.xml`.
-Refer to [default settings file](../master/resources/settings.xml) or [configuration parser source code](../master/driver_kinectV2/CDriverConfig.cpp#L20).
+You can add/remove specific bones for/from tracking by editing `[resources/settings.xml](../master/resources/settings.xml)`.

 # Building
 * Install [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).